andyzhangx/demo/llm/kubecon-na-2026-cfp-pd-disaggregation.md

 ## Title

-**Disaggregating LLM Inference on Kubernetes: Prefill/Decode Separation with KAITO and llm-d**
+**Scaling Disaggregated LLM Inference on Kubernetes: KAITO + llm-d + Gateway API**

-*(alternate: "From Monolith to Disaggregated: How We Split LLM Prefill and Decode on Kubernetes with Zero User Complexity")*
+*(alternate: "One CRD to Rule Them All: Prefill/Decode Disaggregated Inference with KAITO and llm-d")*

 ---